unparalleled-js/docs-1/docs/workbot/modals.md

 - modal view submissions

 ## Opening a modal view
-Once a modal view is open, you can choose to update the view, or push a new view on top of it.
+Once a modal view is open, you can choose to update the view or push a new view on top of it.

 To open a modal, use **Trigger ID**.
 You can find **Trigger ID** from the datatree of the **New command** trigger.
 ![Trigger ID](~@img/workbot/workbot-blockkit/trigger-id.png)